elenaferr0/tsp-optimization/report/sections/introduction.typ

 ```

 === Running part two
-Analogous procedure can be followed for the second part of the project.
+A similar procedure can be followed for the second part of the project.
 The commands to run the second part are as follows:
 ```bash
 cd part_two
 make
 ./main <instance>
 ```

-Note that the second part will already run the @GA with the tuned parameters, so no additional arguments are needed.
+Note that the second part runs the @GA with pre-tuned parameters, so no additional arguments are required.
 The solution will be saved in the same directory as the input instance, named as `<instance>_sol.dat`.

 ==== Plot visualization
-The reason why another script is used for the second part is that the @GA produces a solution in a different format than the exact algorithm.
+TA separate script is used for the second part because the @GA's solution format differs from that of the exact algorithm.
 Its usage however, is identical:
 ```bash
 py plot.py -d ./samples/random_10.dat -s ./samples/random_10_sol.dat
 ```
 This will produce an image showing the holes in the instance and the path taken by the drill to bore them, as well as the total distance traveled.
 The image will be saved in the same directory as the input instance, named as `<instance>_tour.png`.

 == Problem instances
 In order to test the implemented algorithms, a set of random instances was generated.
 Each consists of a number of holes represented as points in a 2D plane.
-The distance is computed using the Euclidean distance formula.
+Distances are calculated using the Euclidean distance formula.

-The goal is that of generating instances which are representative of real-world scenarios for @PCB production.
+The goal is to generate instances that are representative of real-world @PCB production scenarios.
 To achieve this, points are generated according to one of the following patterns:
 - line: three to five points are aligned in a straight line, with either a uniform or non-uniform random distance between them.
 The line can be orientated in several directions, including diagonally;
 - triangle: three points are randomly placed in a triangular shape, with varying size and orientation.
 These can also be irregular triangles;
 - rectangle: four points are placed in a rectangular shape, with varying size and orientation;